luciagonzalezdm/nanoexp-digitalbank/README.md

 1. Install Java SDK
 2. Install node.js
 3. Node Package Manager (npm)
 4. Install Visual Studio Code IDE
-- wdio.config
-- npm install @wdio/cli
+5. Run **npm install** to install the necessary dependencies.

-5. Install Docker Desktop
+6. Install Docker Desktop

 You should clone this repository and on your desktop After cloning digitalbank-gen-one repository, it is necessary to lift the services as follows: